Simultaneous dense and nondense orbits for toral diffeomorphisms: The geometry of the fractal for

 \textit{Case 2: $U$ does not meet $\Cc_M \cup \Cc_M'$.}

-In this case, we finally use the assumption of $d=2$.
-Tubes are parallelograms which may wrap around the torus; slices are intervals.
 Since $U$ does not meet $\Cc_M \cup \Cc_M'$ and it cannot be contained inside the tube, it must meet the interior of $\Ee_M$ or the interior of $\Ee_M'$.
-Without loss of generality, we may assume that $U$ is a (open) parallelogram containing $y$ with sides parallel to the expanding and contracting directions.
-Also, since all eigenvalues are assumed to be positive, at any point in any $T^{-k}$-tube near the interior of $\Ee_k'$, we may move in the negative contracting eigendirection and still remain inside the tube.
-Likewise, at any point in any $T^{-k}$-tube near the interior of $\Ee_k$, we may move in the positive contracting eigendirection and still remain inside the tube.
-Clearly, we may move almost as far as the length of $\Cc_k$.
-Without loss of generality, we may assume that diam$(U)$ is much smaller than the length of $\Cc_0$.

 Since $T$ is an automorphism, $\Ee_M$ and $\Ee_M'$ cannot intersect.
-Thus, if $U$ meets both the interior of $\Ee_M$ and the interior of $\Ee_M'$, then, by shrinking $U$ only in the contracting direction, we can have $U$ contain $y$ and the interior of either $\Ee_M$ or $\Ee_M'$.
-Since $y$ is outside the tube and since the tubes and $U$ are open parallelograms with the sides along the eigendirections, the slice $S_U$ of $U$ through $y$ is outside of the tube.
-Moreover, since $U$ only meets the interior of $\Ee_M$ or $\Ee_M'$, the slice $S_U$ divides the parallelogram $U$ into two open halves: one half $W$ intersecting the tube and the other $V$ not intersecting the tube.
+Thus, if $U$ meets both the interior of $\Ee_M$ and the interior of $\Ee_M'$, then, by shrinking $U$ only along the contracting edges, we can have $U$ contain $y$ and the interior of either $\Ee_M$ or $\Ee_M'$, but not both.
+Since $y$ does not meet the tube, since the tubes and $U$ are open $T$-parallelograms, and since $U$ does not meet $\Cc_M \cup \Cc_M'$, the slice $\mS_U$ of $U$ through $y$ is does not meet the tube.
+Moreover, since $U$ only meets the interior of $\Ee_M$ or $\Ee_M'$, the slice $\mS_U$ divides the parallelogram $U$ into two open halves: one half $W$ intersecting the tube and the other $V$ not intersecting the tube.

+\textit{Case 2A: $U$ meets $\Ee_M$.} First note that $V$ is in the negative contracting direction with respect to $W$.
+Let $n > M$ correspond to the tube that next intersects the open $T$-parallelogram $V$.
+If $V$ meets $\Cc_n \cup \Cc_n'$, then we are in Case 1 and thus finished.